Possum Magic: Reception

 In 2014 it topped the Australian Booksellers Association list of 50 Favourite Kids’ Books.

 It is Australia's best selling children's book with almost 5 million sales (as at 2017), and has continually appeared on best seller lists.

 In 2017, the Royal Australian Mint struck a series of $1 and $2 coins to commemorate the book.

 In 2021, researchers from Edith Cowan University were critical of teachers over-relying on titles such as Possum Magic in the classroom because classic stories were not culturally diverse.
 Despite finding Possum Magic included one illustration of a person of colour, the researchers expressed concern about books that featured animal characters, stating that stories about animals decreased the likelihood of children from minority backgrounds seeing characters representative of themselves.
 The researchers recommended teachers use more contemporary texts which better represent a culturally diverse society, in addition to existing classic titles such as Possum Magic.
-The research was criticised by several media commentators.
+The research was criticised by two conservative media commentators.